 Increase cruciferous vegetables especially cabbage, cauliflower and turnips.
 Turnips in particular in Chinese medicine resonate with the immunity energies and when ingested regularly can help improve immunity function.

 Turnips in the diet can provide support to people who are going through chemotherapy or radiation therapies or for those who need to detoxify stress chemicals that form as we respond to everyday life.
+Stress creates energy blocks in our bodies in a way that we may not be aware of as we move through our everyday experiences.
+We can liberate energy blocks by being mindful what we are engaging through our diets.

 In Asian countries, soups are made of turnip, carrots and cabbage to help strengthen the immunity system and heal from viruses, bacterial infections and other pathogens.
 A cup or two of this type of soup 4-7 times a week, can strengthen the internal organs and promote a vibrant flow of energy throughout the body.
 When our energy flows smoothly and without obstructions, disease cannot exist.